Can Ergonomic Hazards Exist In All Work Environments

 Start With The Posture Demand

 Every job has a posture.
+Map the default posture for a normal day.
+In real terms, that's a hazard.
+A lab technician might stand at a bench that's two inches too low.
 Sitting, standing, crouching, reaching, gripping.
-Plus, map the default posture for a normal day.
-Then ask: is this sustainable for hours?
-A lab technician might stand at a bench that's two inches too low.
-That's a hazard.
-A truck driver sits with one arm constant on the wheel — also a hazard.
+So then ask: is this sustainable for hours?
+That's why a truck driver sits with one arm constant on the wheel — also a hazard.
 The environment changes, the mechanism doesn't.

 Look At Repetition And Force

 Next, count the repeats.
-On the flip side, how many times per hour does someone grip, lift, type, twist?
+Not obsessively, just honestly.
+How many times per hour does someone grip, lift, type, twist?
+Also, pair that with force.
 Lifting a light object 500 times is still a load on the system.
-Also, not obsessively, just honestly.
 In a bakery, it's tray after tray.
 In a salon, it's wrist flexion with a brush.
-Pair that with force.
 The force is small, but the math adds up.

 Check The Environment Itself